 - “Response time: The system should respond to each user input in a few seconds.” –> and how much are a few?
 2,3,5,10?

 Recognizing that a requirement is not precise is not always easy, because even small changes to a sentence already make the requirement precise.
 It is therefore very important for an automatic check to understand these nuances in texts and to be able to recognize differences between good and bad requirements.
-During the development of the language checker, rules for good requirements (e. g. on the basis of sentence templates) were not implemented, but rather experiences with bad requirements from more than 50 industrial requirement specifications of different industries were consolidated.
+During the development of the quality assurance functionality, rules for good requirements (e. g. on the basis of sentence templates) were not implemented, but rather experiences with bad requirements from more than 50 industrial requirement specifications of different industries were consolidated.

 In addition, an incomplete specification of individual requirements usually results from the lack of an actor (subject) and the lack of necessary information when using certain verbs.
 Here are a few examples: